zero64801/koboldcpp-rocm/README.md

 - A makefile is provided, simply run `make`.
 - If you want Metal GPU support, instead run `make LLAMA_METAL=1`, note that MacOS metal libraries need to be installed.
 - To make your build sharable and capable of working on other devices, you must use `LLAMA_PORTABLE=1`
-- After all binaries are built, you can run the python script with the command `koboldcpp.py --model [ggml_model.gguf]` (and add `--gpulayers (number of layer)` if you wish to offload layers to GPU).
+- After all binaries are built, you can run the python script with the command `python koboldcpp.py --model [ggml_model.gguf]` (and add `--gpulayers (number of layer)` if you wish to offload layers to GPU).

 ### Compiling on Android (Termux Installation)
 - [First, Install and run Termux from F-Droid](https://f-droid.org/en/packages/com.termux/)